When To Take An Ovulation Test to Get Accurate Results

 Regardless of which type of test you use, here is how to take an ovulation test to get the best results:

 - Start testing a few days before the expected ovulation.
 To make sure you don’t miss ovulation you will want to start early in the menstrual cycle.

-- Try not to use the restroom for 2 hours before using the test and limit fluid intake to increase LH urine concentration
+- Limit fluid intake and try not to use the restroom for 2 hours before using the test to increase LH urine concentration.

 - Test once a day until the result is positive

 - Once you have a positive result in the morning, test again in 6 hours to verify an LH surge